xFrenchy/DungeonCrawl/README.md

 levels go up and reach an end

-only four encounter are implemented (empty room, minion, boss, treasure room)
+five encounter are implemented (empty room, minion, boss, treasure room, shop)

-During minion encouter, player fights the minion with random numbers generated for attacks based on player stats
+During fight encouter, player fights the monster with random numbers generated for attacks based on player stats

 Player can also attempt to run away from the minion and boss at the start